mstniy/cuda_virtual_interplay/README.md

 ## How does it work?
 If not asked to migrate virtual bases, it simply move constructs the objects on the host/device to fix their vtable.
 If asked to migrate virtual bases, the library constructs, for each most derived type, two objects, one on the host and one on the device.
 It assumes that all the positions where these objects differ are part of the vtable.
-During migrations, bytes that are determined to belong to vtables are fixed.
+During migrations, bytes that are determined to belong to vtables get fixed.

 It requires that:
 * Your GPU supports unified memory (everything above and including Kepler supports it)